lucasb-eyer/go-colorful/README.md

 two players got very similar colors, which bugged me.
 The very same evening, [I want hue](http://tools.medialab.sciences-po.fr/iwanthue/) was the top post on HackerNews' frontpage and showed me how to Do It Right (tm).
 Last but not least, there was no library for handling color spaces available in go.
+Colorful does just that and implements Go's color.Color interface.

 What?
 =====